root-project/root/documentation/JSROOT/JSROOT.md

 ## Reading ROOT files in JSROOT

-[The main page](https://root.cern.ch/js/3.2/) of the JSROOT project provides the possibility to interactively open ROOT files and draw objects like histogram or canvas.
+[The main page](https://root.cern.ch/js/3.3/) of the JSROOT project provides the possibility to interactively open ROOT files and draw objects like histogram or canvas.

 The following parameters can be specified in the URL string:

-- file - name of the file, which will be automatically open with page loading
+- file, files - name of the file(s), which will be automatically open with page loading
-- item - name of the item to be displayed
+- item, items - name of the item(s) to be displayed
-- opt - drawing option for the item
+- opt, opts - drawing option(s) for the item(s)
-- items - array of objects to display like ['hpx;1', 'hpxpy;1']
-- opts - array of options ['any', 'colz']
 - layout - can be 'collapsible', 'tabs' or 'gridNxM' where N and M are integer values
 - nobrowser - do not display file browser
 - load - name of JavaScript to load